Four years of Modi government — External Affairs: Amid global outreach, vicinity a worry

 What’s Stuck

 The SAARC summit in Islamabad, which was boycotted by India and others after the terrorist attacks in Uri and Pathankot, is not expected to be held anytime soon, given the political climate in both countries.
-Ties with Maldives have nose-dived, and it is the only country in the neighbourhood to not have been visited by Prime Minister Modi.
+Ties with Maldives have nose-dived, and it is the only country in the neighborhood to not have been visited by Prime Minister Modi.

 READ | Four years of Modi government — Finance, Part II: GST on course, noose on black money tightened